 - Are there niches or on-the-ground exemplars that show how practice can guide better policy, and how policy improvements can lead to more on-the-ground activity ?
 What instruments are suitable?

 For many issues, mobilizing the public acceptance will be important.
 It is important, however, to distinguish an agenda built on what the citizens appear willing to accept, and an agenda that is designed to move public opinion as part of an advocacy campaign.
 This site is focused on the latter approach, that as part of a constructive engagement strategy, advocates will need to employ sophisticated tactics to encourage the public to support change.
-Much has been written and practiced on this topic.
+Much has been written and practised on this topic.
 An example from Ontario's energy sector, the shutdown of coal - fired plants, is useful for elaborating how advocates for change influenced the public narrative (Rosenbloom, 2018).
 Food advocates will need to draw on those, and other, experiences for food system change.